-Alzheimer’s drug that modestly slows disease OK’d by FDA
+US approves Alzheimer’s drug that modestly slows disease

 “Once we have a Medicare decision, then we can truly launch the drug across the country,” said Eisai’s U.S. CEO, Ivan Cheung.

-Betsy Groves, 73, of Cambridge, Mass., was diagnosed with Alzheimer’s in 2021.
+Betsy Groves, 73, of Cambridge, Massachusetts, was diagnosed with Alzheimer’s in 2021.
 A former lecturer at Harvard’s school of education, she noticed she was having trouble remembering some student names and answering questions.

 Her initial diagnosis, based on a cognitive examination, was later confirmed by a positive test for amyloid.